Witch, Thy Name Is "Fury"

 "Molly.
 Do as I say.
 Please."

-"…Fine."
-It seemed like she only ever heard "please" anymore and never had the chance to say it herself.
+"…fine."
+It seemed as though she only ever heard "please" anymore and never had the chance to say it herself.

 Malfoy Keep was a daunting building that brought one word to Molly's mind: sinister.

-She rapped on the door and Astoria let her inside.
+She rapped on the door, and Astoria let her inside.
 The older witch scowled.
 "Draco!
-Company!"
-Without waiting for him to appear, Astoria walked off in a huff.
-Molly had to wonder just how little the Malfoys' Diagon Alley shop brought in to force the divorced couple to still live together.
+Company!" she yelled into the grand house.
+Without waiting for him to appear, Astoria walked off in a huff after.
+Molly had to wonder just how little the Malfoys' Diagon Alley shop brought in to force the divorced couple to live together still.

-Molly looked up into the grey eyes above her.
+Molly looked up into the gray eyes above her.
 "Hello, Mr. Malfoy.
 You'll remember that I'm Molly Weasley."